sa-webb/gatsby-material/README.md

 But what if we wanted to retrieve the first sub-topic of every topic?
 With the names specified this way then a simple regex of `topic-1` would return them all.
 Therefore we have reproducability both programmatically and intuitively while avoiding collisions.
+However, couldn't we write a query to fetch the first sub-topic of every topic by searching for the oldest article in each folder?
+Yes.
+But that query is more complex than a simply regex match.
+Admittedly I am certain which is best performance wise, but being aware of both implementations is most important.

 ├── topic1
 │   ├── sub-topic-1